MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-hybrid-connectivity.md

 - **Instant Messaging and Presence** User contact lists, groups, and access control lists (ACLs) are migrated with the user account.

 - **Conferencing data, meeting content, and scheduled meetings** This content is not migrated with the user account.
-Users must reschedule meetings after their accounts are migrated to Skype for Business Online.
+Users must reschedule meetings after their accounts are migrated to Skype for Business Online (the Meeting Migration Service does this automatically if migrating from a Skype for Business server to Skype for Business Online or Teams).

 ## User policies and features
 <a name="BKMK_UserPolicies"> </a>